SimonTC/obsidian-note-autocreation/README.md

 #### Manual testing
 - Open the test vault `tests/Note Auto Creation Test Vault`
 - Enable Note Auto Creator
 - Enable the [Hot-Reload](https://github.com/pjeby/hot-reload) plugin in the vault.
-With this enabled our plugin is always reloaded when the Hot-Reload plugin observed changes to `main.js` or `styles.css`.
+With this enabled our plugin is always reloaded when the Hot-Reload plugin observes changes to `main.js` or `styles.css`.
 - Run `npm run dev` to compile the plugin and automatically recompile when changes have been made.

 #### Automated testing
+No end-to-end tests have been implemented, but a number of unit tests have been implemented to test the core functionality.
+You can find the tests in the `tests` folder.

 ### Releasing new releases